20LitersAdmin/filterbuildscheduler/README.md

 1. RegistrationController::Update -- need error handling line #30 and #46
 2. accepts_nested_attributes_for seems to break event#show, at least for anon view
 4. Registration#Edit always goes back to Event#Show
+12. Inventories created from events aren't subtracting parts from components (parts used to build the technologies_built or boxes_packed)

 ## The Future
 3. Track item inventory/count over time with a cool graph